nmcdonaldd/NuText/README.md

 # NuText Text Editor
 ![alt text](http://i.imgur.com/ZQlKKdK.png "NuText Example")
 ##### by: Nicholas McDonald (<nmmcdona@ucsd.edu>)
 A (very) small text editor written in Java.
 This is a small project I am working on in my spare time for fun.
-Going to be adding more and more funcitonality!

 ### What Works
 + Opening a document.